-Registered Nurses (R.N.s) who provide direct care and make decisions regarding plans of care for individuals and groups of healthy, sick/ill and injured people.
+Registered Nurses (R.N.s) provide direct care and make decisions regarding the plans of care for individuals and groups of healthy, sick/ill, and injured people.

-Licensed Practical Nurses (L.P.N.s) who can administer most medications, administer wound care, perform measurements (blood pressure, temperature, patient-care planning, first aid, and CPR
+Licensed Practical Nurses (L.P.N.s) can administer most medications, conduct wound care, and perform measurements (blood pressure, temperature, patient-care planning, first aid, and CPR).

 Certified Nursing Assistants (CNAs) are individuals who routinely perform nursing tasks delegated by a registered nurse or licensed practical nurse.

-Certified Medical Assistants (CMAs) are allowed to administer medication in licensed comprehensive care facilities.
-Only a Geriatric Nursing Assistant with one year of experience and who has completed an approved 60 hour medicine aide course taught in a community college are eligible to become a CMA.
+Certified Medical Assistants (CMAs) are allowed to administer medications in licensed comprehensive care facilities.
+Only a Geriatric Nursing Assistant with one year of experience and who has completed an approved 60-hour medicine aide course taught in a community college are eligible to become a CMA.

-Home Care Aides work with clients in their home.
+Home Care Aides work with clients in their homes.
 These aides possess a training program background and help individuals remain independent in their own homes.

-Companions – Some clients do not require any medical assistance but are in need of a companion.
-Companions provide company, assist with meals, household duties, errands and more.
-They must have CPR and FIRST AID training.
+Companions – Some clients do not require any medical assistance but need a companion.
+Companions provide company, assist with meals, household duties, errands, and more.
+They must have CPR and FIRST-AID training.

 For a growing number of Americans, forgetting a medication dose or taking the wrong dose can threaten both health and quality of life.
 This failure to follow the doctor’s prescribed orders is what the medical community calls “noncompliance” or, more recently, “non-adherence.”